Elite Trader Funding vs The Trading Pit

 Side-by-side comparison of rules, fees, payouts, and trading restrictions.

-Key Differences: Elite Trader Funding has a lower entry cost starting from $80.
-The Trading Pit gives more drawdown room at 10%.
-Elite Trader Funding pays out Bi-weekly while The Trading Pit pays out Monthly.
+Key Differences: Elite Trader Funding offers a higher profit split at 90% compared to 80%.
+The Trading Pit has a lower entry cost starting from $99.
+The Trading Pit gives more drawdown room at 7%.
+Elite Trader Funding pays out Twice-weekly (Mon + Wed), 48h guarantee while The Trading Pit pays out Weekly/daily/bi-weekly by program.

 Elite Trader Funding